jaixrofficial/jaixrofficial/readme.md

 ## 🚀 About Me

 Hey there!
-I'm **Jaishakthi**, a passionate gamer and a junior developer from Delhi, India, with a keen interest in Minecraft and game panel management solution.
-I’m currently be found in prism discord server ..
+I'm **Jaishakthi**, a passionate gamer and a basic developer from Delhi, India, with a keen interest in Minecraft and game panel management solution.

 ## 🏰 Minecraft Enthusiast